samisnotinsane/arq-teleop-robot/README.md

 - Run ```roslaunch ur5_moveit_config ur5_moveit_planning_execution.launch sim:=true limited:=true```
 - In a new terminal launch the ur_positioner_kinetic node ```roslaunch ur_positioner_kinetic ur_positioner_kinetic.launch```
 - In yet another terminal run ```python <path to arq-teleop-robot>/catkin_wsu/src/ur_keyboard_controller.py```
-- If there is a collision with the ground plane start again from step 1, otherwise the UR5 arm should have moved into place
+- If there is a collision with the ground plane start again from step 1, otherwise the UR5 arm should have moved into a starting position.

 ### Keyboard usage
 u for up on the blue axis